Get Inspired to Write that Scholarship Essay

 Hone your message.

-Now that you have a good idea of what point you’re trying to get across, or what kind of story you’re telling, it's time to tidy up your message.
+Now that you have a good idea of what point you’re trying to get across, or what kind of story you’re trying to tell, it's time to tidy up your message.
 Add emphasis or clarifying details where necessary.
 Rearrange sections if the order feels confusing.
 Remove anything that sounds unnecessary or repetitive.

 Speak from the heart.